creationix/howtonode.org/articles/prototypical-inheritance.markdown

 Author: Tim Caswell
 Date: Tue Feb 09 2010 13:44:09 GMT-0600 (CST)

 In almost all modern programming languages we use the concept of Object Oriented Programming (OOP) to help manage the complexity of today's software.
-The biggest challenge in modern software is in face managing the complexity of it.
+The biggest challenge in modern software is in fact managing the complexity of it.

 Most languages do this with a variant OOP called Classical OOP.
 This is the one you see in Java, C#, C++, PHP, Ruby, and Python.
 It has the idea that classes should be separate from instances.
 Classes hold behavior and instances hold data.